amd/ryzen-ai-documentation/docs/inst.rst

    - Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually please refer to :doc:`manual_installation` page.

-   - To use your existing conda environment for Ryzen-AI software platform, follow the :doc:`manual_installation` and manually install Vitis AI ONNX Quantizer, ONNX Runtime, and Vitis AI Execution Provider, without creating a new conda environment
+   - To use your existing conda environment for Ryzen-AI software platform, follow the :doc:`manual_installation` and manually install Vitis AI ONNX Quantizer, ONNX Runtime, and Vitis AI Execution Provider, without creating a new conda environment.

    - If you require to install Vitis AI PyTorch/TensorFlow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.